thatpixelguy/thatpixelguy.github.io/_posts/2015-03-05-hello-world.md

 date: "2015-03-05 17:00"
 ---

 Hello, world!

-testing!
+This is just a test post to make sure the blog's working properly.

-C how awesome this is?!
+Syntax highlighting -- C how awesome it is?!

 ```c
 #include <stdio.h>